-Although Onshape Boot Camp (also known as Onshape Overview Training) doesn’t involve any pushups, kettlebells or burpees, dealing with muscle memory is a huge part of learning a new CAD system.
+Although Onshape Bootcamp, formally known as Onshape Overview Training, doesn’t involve any pushups, kettlebells or burpees, dealing with muscle memory is a huge part of learning a new CAD system.

 The brain gets used to one way of doing things and often goes on autopilot during parametric modeling.
 That’s why having an interactive immersion course – diving into the major differences between using traditional CAD and full-cloud CAD – is the fastest way for experienced professionals to get up and running with Onshape and Agile Product Design.